-- 1. Natural and fragile areas identified in this Plan should receive protection from harmful uses. - 2.
-Where natural and fragile areas occur on developable private lands and where their adequate protection would preclude any other reasonable use of those properties, acquisition in fee simple or less than fee simple is recommended. - 3.
-Where a potentially harmful development or activity is proposed in proximity to a natural or fragile area, measures should be taken to ensure adequate protection. - 4.
-CVRPC encourages the inclusion of natural and fragile areas information and mapping in local plans.
+1. Natural and fragile areas identified in this Plan should receive protection from harmful uses.

+2. Where natural and fragile areas occur on developable private lands and where their adequate protection would preclude any other reasonable use of those properties, acquisition in fee simple or less than fee simple is recommended.

+3. Where a potentially harmful development or activity is proposed in proximity to a natural or fragile area, measures should be taken to ensure adequate protection.

+4. CVRPC encourages the inclusion of natural and fragile areas information and mapping in local plans.
 (Municipalities should not be limited by the definitions and designations included here, as it is recognized that this Plan may not include all locally significant sites.)

-5. It is the policy of CVRPC to encourage the maintenance of existing critical wildlife habitats.
-Communities are encouraged to identify locally important habitats.
+5. It is the policy of CVRPC to encourage the maintenance of existing wildlife habitats and habitat connectors.
+Municipalities are encouraged to identify those of local importance.